 Most online courses are offered through Cornell's Blackboard.
 See the Cornell Blackboard Technical Requirements page for information about hardware and software requirements.

 If you are having technical problems your first contact should be the IT Service Desk.
 In most cases they will be able to resolve your questions.
 The IT Service Desk will also be able to direct you to the right resource if you need additional support.

-Once you receive your NetID, the faculty member teaching the course will contact you with instructions for accessing the lectures, syllabus, and other class information.
+Once you receive your NetID, the faculty member teaching the course will contact you with instructions for accessing the course materials, syllabus, and other class information.